tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 ```

   - stress testing passive objects
-    - most objects don't start threads themselves but have multiple threads "pass-through" them and alter their state.
+    - most objects don't start threads themselves but have multiple threads "pass through" them and alter their state.
 In such cases, an object must synchronize access to any state that might cause a race condition
-    - to stress-test the synchronization of a passive object, the test must start its threads to call the object.
-When all the threads have finished, the object's state should be the same as if those calls had happened in sequence.
+    - to stress-test the synchronization of a passive object, the test must start its own threads to call the object.
+When all the threads have finished, the state of the object should be the same as if those calls had happened in sequence.
   - synchronizing test thread with background threads
     - avoid sleep/delay
     - use jMock's Synchroniser for synchronizing between test and background threads, based on whether a state machine has entered or left a given state